MntRushmore/storybook/README.md

-# WordChain Premium - The Ultimate Couple's Storytelling App ✨
+# WordChain Premium - The Ultimate Storytelling App ✨

-A beautiful couple scrapbook app where partners write stories together, one word at a time - now with **premium features, themes, voice input, streaks, and more**!
+A beautiful storytelling app where you can write stories with anyone, one word at a time - now with **premium features, themes, voice input, streaks, and easy story sharing**!

 ## 🎉 Latest Features!

+### 📲 Story Code Sharing (NEW!)
+- **Share via Text/SMS**: Easily share story codes through any messaging app
+- **6-Digit Join Codes**: Simple codes to join any story
+- **One-Tap Sharing**: Share button built into story screen
+- **No Partner Setup Required**: Anyone with the code can join your story

 ### ✨ Premium Subscription (Local Mode)
 - **Easy Premium Toggle**: Enable premium directly in Settings